 Dark storm clouds pelted torrents of freezing rain on Jesus and the disciples, gale winds whipped their boat in circles, and wave after wave splashed into them and was swamping their boat.
 The disciples were rowing and rowing as hard and fast as they could to get out of the furious squall and make it safely to land, but they couldn’t make any progress – they were stuck in the middle of the sea and about to be thrown into the violent waters!

-These experienced fisherman, burly and normally brave, were pale with panic.
+These experienced fishermen, burly and normally brave, were pale with panic.
 They were drenched in doom.
-And meanwhile Jesus was sleeping peacefully!
+And meanwhile, Jesus was sleeping peacefully!